mitsuba-renderer/drjit/src/python/docstr.rst

     infers the shape and channel count from the tensor and does not accept ``writable``.

+.. topic:: Texture_init_blocks

+    Create a 2D texture from block-compressed (BC4, BC5, or BC7) 8-bit data

+    The texture keeps the compressed representation: on the CUDA and Metal backends (with ``use_accel`` set), the hardware texture units decode the blocks on every lookup, which reduces the memory footprint by a factor of 4-8 compared to plain 8-bit storage.
+Other configurations decode the blocks once on the host and then behave like an ordinary 8-bit texture.

+    ``blocks`` holds the row-major 4x4 blocks of the base level, followed by those of the ``n_levels - 1`` coarser MIP levels (each level covers ``ceil(w/4) * ceil(h/4)`` blocks of 8 bytes for BC4 and 16 bytes otherwise).
+The pyramid cannot be derived from compressed data, so a texture with a ``mip_filter`` must provide the complete chain, and a texture without one exactly one level.

+    The ``channels`` parameter gives the logical channel count: 1 for BC4, 2 for BC5, and 3 or 4 for BC7 (whose alpha channel is then ignored).
+The ``srgb`` flag is only available for BC7 textures.

+    Such a texture is read-only: :py:func:`set_value()`,
+    :py:func:`set_tensor()`, :py:func:`update_inplace()`, and
+    :py:func:`write()` raise an exception.
+The remaining parameters match the shape-based constructor.

+.. topic:: Texture_block_format

+    Return the block compression of the texel storage (:py:attr:`drjit.BlockFormat.Disabled` if uncompressed)

 .. topic:: Texture_set_value

     Overwrite the texture contents with the provided linearized 1D array